 A butter board is the next charcuterie board trend.
-Don’t quote me on it – but if it happens….then you can quote me on it.
-I just love serving soft butter and warm bread at dinner parties, and when I saw this technique by chef Josh McFadden, I knew I had to make my own variations for this blog.
+Don’t quote me on it, but if it happens, then you can quote me on it.
+I just love serving soft butter and warm bread at dinner parties and when I saw this technique by chef Josh McFadden, I knew I had to make my own variations for the blog.

 This is just a fun way to have a new appetizer or starter on your table.
 Plus, it’s something your friends can get involved with, it’s way more affordable than a charcuterie board, and it still comes out like a show stopper.
 I’ll have some general guidelines below, as well as a few variations that are my favorite.